zortiwee/finance-telegram-bot/README.md

 ## 📖 About

-Finance Tracker Bot is a simple yet functional Telegram bot that helps you keep track of your personal finances.
-You can create named money lists, add or subtract funds, rename them, and delete them — all from within Telegram.
+Finance Tracker Bot is a Telegram bot that helps you manage personal finances directly from your phone.
+Create named money lists, track deposits and withdrawals, view your transaction history, and get monthly spending reports — all inside Telegram.

-This project was built as my **first hands-on experience** with Python, bot development, and working with databases.
-It covers real-world concepts like multi-step conversation flows, persistent storage, and modular project structure.
+This is my **first independent Python project**, built without courses or mentors.
+It covers real-world concepts like multi-step conversation flows, persistent multi-user storage, modular project architecture, and transaction logging.

 ---